Best headphones on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy on Amazon in 2022.

 You also get five sizes of ear tips to help with fit.
 We found this a little hit and miss, so we'd definitely experiment and consider mixing the sizes if it means getting a more secure fit.

-Both noise-cancelling and sound quality are excellent.
+Both noise cancelling and sound quality are excellent.
 There's plenty of agility through the low end and loads of texture across frequencies.
 Music sounds clear and there's a great deal of refinement on show, which is to be welcomed at this price level.
 To sum up, these Panasonic earbuds are superb for the money.
-A great buy, even if you're not sticking to a tight budget.

 Read the full Panasonic RZ-S500W review

-Shure has plenty of experience with wired in-ear headphones, and it shines through in the Aonic 3.
+Shure has plenty of experience with wired in-ear headphones, and it shines through in the 2021 What Hi-Fi?
+Award-winning Aonic 3.
 They're comfy and lightweight for starters.
 The headphone cable hooks over the top of your ears and keeps them secure at all times – there is a slight knack to getting the swivelling buds in place, though.

 Nine different eartip choices allow for excellent isolation, while an in-line remote and mic can control your tunes and answer calls.